eksperimental-forks/phoenix/guides/contexts.md

 This is just what we saw before when we ran `mix phx.gen.schema`, except here we see a `@doc false` above our `changeset/2` function.
 This tells us that while this function is publicly callable, it's not part of the public context API.
 Callers that build changesets do so via the context API.
 For example, `Catalog.create_product/1` calls into our `Product.changeset/2` to build the changeset from user input.
 Callers, such as our controller actions, do not access `Product.changeset/2` directly.
 All interaction with our product changesets is done through the public `Catalog` context.

-## Adding Catalog functions
+## Adding catalog functions

-As we've seen, your context modules are dedicated modules that expose and group related functionality.
-Phoenix generates generic functions, such as `list_products` and `update_product`, but they only serve as a basis for you to grow your business logic and application from.
+As we've seen, context modules are dedicated modules that expose and group related functionality.
+Phoenix generates generic functions, such as `Catalog.list_products/0` and `Catalog.update_product/2`, but they only serve as a basis for you to grow your business logic and application from.
 Let's add one of the basic features of our catalog by tracking product page view count.

-For any ecommerce system, the ability to track how many times a product page has been viewed is essential for marketing, suggestions, ranking, etc. While we could try to use the existing `Catalog.update_product` function, along the lines of `Catalog.update_product(product, %{views: product.views + 1})`, this would not only be prone to race conditions, but it would also require the caller to know too much about our Catalog system.
+For any e-commerce system, the ability to track how many times a product page has been viewed is essential for marketing, suggestions, ranking, etc. While we could try to use the existing `Catalog.update_product/2` function, along the lines of `Catalog.update_product(product, %{views: product.views + 1})`, this would not only be prone to race conditions, but it would also require the caller to know too much about our catalog system.
 To see why the race condition exists, let's walk through the possible execution of events:

 Intuitively, you would assume the following events: